Autocar India

 5 most affordable electric cars on sale in India

-The Tigor EV is the only sedan to feature in this list of most affordable EV cars.
+The Tigor EV is the only sedan on this list of most affordable EV cars.
 It adds a proper boot over the Tiago EV, solving one of the hatchback’s biggest gripes.
-It also gets a slightly larger battery, and thereby, more range, but it’s hard to justify the premium over the Tiago EV.
+It also gets a slightly larger battery and therefore more range, but that’s hard to justify the premium over the Tiago EV.
 Otherwise, the Tigor EV carries over the strengths of good ride quality, a well-specced cabin and a refined powertrain from its hatchback sibling.

 Tata Tigor EV fact file